 (d) whether, for the purpose of subregulation (6), the notice is to cease to have effect or the application is to be taken to have been withdrawn if the required payment is not received, or the old licence is not returned, before the proposed issue day.

-(4) The applicant must, unless the applicant notifies the Board that he, she or it is withdrawing the application —
+(4) The applicant must, unless the applicant notifies the Commissioner that he, she or it is withdrawing the application —

-(a) ensure that any required payment is received by the Board before the proposed issue day; and
+(a) ensure that any required payment is received by the Commissioner before the proposed issue day; and

-(b) return the old licence to the Board before the proposed issue day.
+(b) return the old licence to the Commissioner before the proposed issue day.

 (5) If the required payment is received, and the old licence is returned, before the proposed issue day, the following provisions apply —

-(a) the applicant is taken to have given notice to the Board under the Act section 53 that the applicant is surrendering the old licence on the proposed issue day;
+(a) the applicant is taken to have given notice to the Commissioner under the Act section 53 that the applicant is surrendering the old licence on the proposed issue day;

 (b) the applicant is taken to have made an application for a refund under the Act section 53 in respect of the old licence;